The Pastoral Office Is Not Found In Scripture

-The head pastor is a fundamental figure within the "church" who is met with praise, accolades, and reliance upon to dispel the Word of God to the masses.
-He is most often on the top of the hierarchical ladder, or status as the main focal figure to render out theological interpretations within the "church" institution.
-He/she is often trained and graduated as a professional from a seminary who has met the criteria, or qualifications to maintain their position.
+The head Pastor is a fundamental figure within the church system who is met with praise, accolades and reliance upon to dispel God's word to the masses.
+He is most often on the top of the hierarchical ladder or status as the main focal figure to render out theological interpretations within the church institution.
+He or she is often trained and graduated as a professional from a seminary who has met the criteria or qualifications to maintain their position.

-What would happen if the office of the head pastor was removed from the "church" altogether?
+What would happen if the office of the head Pastor was removed from the church system altogether?

 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers – Ephesians 4:11

 The Distortion of 'Pastor'